CSRG-Group/dcs-notes.github.io/_CS139/Theory8.md

 * Icons
 * Instructions

-Dont make non-working buttons or things that dont look like buttons
+Don't make non-working buttons or things that don't look like buttons

 ## Constraints
-Limitng the cations the user can take at any one time
+Limiting the cations the user can take at any one time

 Common is deactivating certain menu options by shading and restricting use

-* Physical - DVDs , USB, Keyboard : can only be pressed
+* __Physical__ - DVDs , USB, Keyboard : can only be pressed
-* Logical - The users understanding of how the world works and allows the user to deduce what happens next
+* __Logical__ - The users understanding of how the world works and allows the user to deduce what happens next
-* Cultural - Cultural conventions: A red light means stop / warning almost anywhere it is shown in the western world but in China celebrates new year and brings good luck.
+* __Cultural__ - Cultural conventions: A red light means stop / warning almost anywhere it is shown in the western world but in China celebrates new year and brings good luck.
 This is a result of culture and fairly arbitrary not any form of logical process.

 ## Feedback
 Gives the user a response to an action and what has been accomplished could be
-* Visual - hourGlass , new page load
+* __Visual__ - hourGlass , new page load
-* Auditory - Beep on mistake
+* __Auditory__ - Beep on mistake
-* Tactile - Keyboard , vibration
+* __Tactile__ - Keyboard , vibration
-* verbal - warnings or welcome messages
+* __Verbal__ - Warnings or welcome messages

 ## Mapping
 Relationship between the controls and their effect

-Good- Steering Wheels, Slider Bars
+__Good__ - Steering Wheels, Slider Bars

-Poor- Taps: which side , Light switch: Which light?
+__Poor__ - Taps: which side , Light switch: Which light?

 ## Consistency
 Similar operations for similar tasks